 Practical studies include:

 - An individual project

-The program also includes field trips that introduce participants to institutions, organizations, social entrepreneurs, and initiatives that can serve as sources of inspiration and shed light on the nature of social leadership.
+The program also includes study tours, which introduce fellows to institutions, organizations, entrepreneurs, and social initiatives that can serve as sources of inspiration and shed light on what is required of social leadership.

 Guidance and Consulting

-Throughout the program, the participants enjoy access to professional advisors and consultants with expertise in various aspects of leading social initiatives.
+Throughout the program, the participants enjoy access to professional advisors and consultants with expertise in various aspects of leading social initiatives and processes.

-The program, which is made up of 40 study days, convenes one day a week for a full day of studies, over the course of a year.
-The program also includes several intensive workshops and study trips.
+The program is an in-service program that convenes one day a week for a full day of studies, over the course of an academic year.
+It is made up of some 40 study days and includes several intensive two-day workshops.
 The program is conducted at the Mandel Center for Leadership in the North, situated on the campus of Oranim Academic College.